jkagawa/fsnd-capstone-project/README.md

 Multiple tests have been created in order to test that the behavior of the endpoints are as expected.

-##### Run the test
+##### Run the tests
 Assuming the virtual environment has been initlaized / activated and the dependencies have been installed based on the instructions above, run the following in the project folder:

 ```bash
 python test_app.py
 ```
-The test also connects to a Postgres database hosted in Heroku, so there is no need to run the database server locally.
+This test also connects to a Postgres database hosted in Heroku, so there is no need to run the database server locally.

 ### API Endpoints